 Derry owned a small two-bedroom house in a bleak neighborhood downtown, and they never allowed me to play outside because of the gangs warring for territory nobody cared for.
 Aria continued to shake her ass for cash, and Derry lorded over his new family with an iron fist.

-Freshmen year commenced with a bang when five girls held me down in the gym locker room and loped off my long chestnut locks because they felt threatened by my confidence when their boyfriends would eye-fuck me while they hung on their arms.
-It took five, but they should double down because two ran away with broken noses and a few others suffered from cracked ribs.
+Freshmen year commenced with a bang when five girls held me down in the gym locker room and loped off my long chestnut locks because they felt threatened by my confidence when their boyfriends eye-fucked me while they hung on their arms.
+It took five, but they should have doubled down because two ran away with broken noses and a few others suffered from cracked ribs.
 I rocked a severe bob after that, hotter than ever.
-It was the talk of the semester until Staci Daniels zipped one of her boyfriend’s nuts in his jeans when her parents surprised them and they had to rush him to the hospital.
+It was the talk of the semester until Staci Daniels zipped one of her boyfriend’s nuts in his jeans when her parents surprised them, and they had to rush him to the hospital.

 School officials gave up phoning my mom anytime I punched a bitch for looking at me funny in the halls or if I handed in assignments.
 They couldn’t pin me down.
 I skipped classes for days at a time, and if anyone had a problem with my behavior, it wasn’t to my face.

 Aria didn’t care, but Derry blew a gasket.
 When he dislocated my arm after a nasty argument, she stepped in, begging me to at least graduate.
 Why?
 The constant drinking, smoking, and stripping made a joke out of the woman she used to be.
-Worn ragged, she would pass out wherever she landed at home and I’d long given up making sure her cigarettes didn’t burn down the house.
-I no longer saw her as my mother, but a living corpse I prayed wouldn’t kick the bucket before I turned eighteen.
+Worn ragged, she would pass out wherever she landed at home, and I’d long given up making sure her cigarettes didn’t burn down the house.
+I no longer saw her as my mother, but as a living corpse.

 I often hung out backstage at the gentleman’s club Teaz — the joint Derry ended up owning.
 Aria, although she worked there for decades, never headlined.
 She wasn’t as fresh as the girls stumbling through the doors.
-Periodically I watched them strut around in their glitter and tear-away panties and wonder if I belonged there, shaking my ass and tits for easy cash.
+Periodically, I watched them strut around in their glitter and tear-away panties, and wondered if I belonged there, shaking my ass, and tits for easy cash.
 I had no plans for college, but then I realized I didn’t need a stage to lure wealthy men into my web.

 I offered my virginity at sixteen to a boy who hadn’t a clue where to stick it.
 We never dated, but he was so mortified that when he attempted to take me out, I asked for a necklace I had my eye on at the mall instead.
 Done.
 The awful blunder inducted me into separating my body from messy emotions.
 Guys did it, so why couldn’t I?
 There was no reason for either of us to feel shame, resentment, or insecurity when we both won.
 Sometimes they grew attached, testing my hard limits.
 Some boys promised anything I wanted if we became exclusive, but I quickly reminded them what a heartless bitch I was by pointing out I chose money over their over-eager dicks.
 I enjoyed sex, but the perks came in the form of gifts I amassed.